1. Home

 2. PDF: Add Headings and Other Tags

 Headings and other tags are best edited through Adobe Acrobat Pro.
 Copies of Acrobat Pro are available on certain library computers.
-The multimedia lab on the first floor of Howe Library has computers that will have Acrobat Pro on them.
+The multimedia lab on the first floor of Howe Library has computers with Acrobat Pro installed.

-The article here from Adobe will guide you through the adding and repairing of tags.
+This article from Adobe will guide you through the adding and repairing of tags.

 3. PDF: Add Alternate Text for Images/Figures